Ethics, grief and the paranormal.

 Are some locations off bounds?

 On the other end of the scale, it means that we also have to do what we do with respect and act professionally.
 Investigating in places such as asylums can sometimes become a heated topic for example.
 Some people believe that we should let the souls of these people rest and that it is disrespectful to investigate.
 I personally feel that by going in with respect and giving them a voice and an opportunity to tell us their story is a good thing.
 It can help us learn more about them and what they may have gone through.
 Sometimes maybe they just want their story heard and it my even help them to move on.
 It is all about how you handle yourself.
 I am not running around the dark screaming and yelling profanities.
 I am asking them to come and talk to me.
 It is up to them if they choose to answer or not.
 There are locations though that should remain untouched in my opinion.
 If there is a traumatic event that is within living memory, you don't really want investigators running around.
 In some locations, even so much as taking a selfie is considered disrespectful so a paranormal investigation would be off bounds.
 9/11 is probably the location that really comes to mind.
-Locals are often upset and offended when tourists come and post happy selfies at the memorable instead of using the time to reflect and pay their respects.
-Imagine how they would feel if you were doing and investigation?
+Locals are often upset and offended when tourists come and post happy selfie.
+Of course if allowed you can take photos of the sites as it does act as a reminder of our horrific past, but happy selfies is often seen as disrespectful by some.
+Imagine how they would feel if you were doing an investigation?
 There may be other places that for religious or spiritual reasons should remain untouched.
 It is something you have to look at on a case by case situation.
 Sometimes, if you even have to ask the question 'Should I be doing this?', maybe you already have your answer.
 Trust your instincts.

 Discrediting a person's character

 It is equally important in these circumstances not to publicly give information or make assumptions about people that you have perhaps communicated with.
 Remember they had family.
 Perhaps you may come across some information the family are not aware of.
 We have no real way of knowing what is coming through is ‘true’.
 It could be real information coming through and it could be us connecting the dots from sketchy information.
 It can happen in mediumship as well, people can get it wrong, and mediums are very careful about the information they give out.
 By releasing this information for all of social media, what happens when a family member comes across this information?
 How would you feel if it was one of your family members and all of a sudden someone is on FB claiming they did some horrible things?
 Quite a lot of people get offended and upset if someone posts a photo at a cemetery of a headstone that has a person’s name on it.
 So imagine how they would feel if you started making assumptions about this person and things they may or may not have done in life.
 Paranormal investigators have a bit of a flair for darkness and drama and quite often that can be reflected in the information we present.
 You don't tend to hear about all the 'nice' and 'positive' experiences people have.
 It always seems to be focused on the more negative energies and experiences.
 It is never done with any bad intent of course, we believe we are just telling a story, we just need to be mindful of the information we are presenting.
 I know a lot of locations I have worked with in the past would not allow us to mention names or make 'assumptions' about anything.
+As investigators we also need to stop the common thought that the spirits that may be at a location are all 'nasty'.
+It is this approach that often leads to the assumptions.
 Sometimes it is best to let the location speak for itself, and it is up to the individual to interpret themselves.